bigpresh/Pod-Readme/README.md

 ## Documentation

 - Changes rewritten to conform to CPAN::Changes::Spec.
-- README is now in markdown format.
+- README is now in Markdown format.

 ## Incompatabilities